SPSS » Analysis with SPSS » Testing for Normality

 Normality Screenshot

-6. Click the SPSS Plots Button button.
+6. Click on the SPSS Plots Button button.
 Change the options so that you are presented with the following screen:

 Normality Screenshot

-Click the SPSS Continue Button button.
+7. Click on the Continue button.

-7. Click the SPSS OK Button button.
+8. Click on the OK button.

 Output

-SPSS outputs many table and graphs with this procedure.
-One of the reasons for this is that the Explore... command is not used solely for the testing of normality but in describing data in many different ways.
+SPSS Statistics outputs many table and graphs with this procedure.
+One of the reasons for this is that the Explore... command is not used solely for the testing of normality, but in describing data in many different ways.
 When testing for normality, we are mainly interested in the Tests of Normality table and the Normal Q-Q Plots, our numerical and graphical methods to test for the normality of data, respectively.

 Shapiro-Wilk Test of Normality